lena0429/intro-to-linked-lists/README.md

 n = # of nodes
 * Time Complexity: O(n)
 * Space Complexity: O(n)

+## 7. Zipper Linked Lists
+In this problem, we are going to take in two linked list and zipper these two lists together.
+In other words, we need to in place reassign all of these next pointers such that we alternate between the nodes of list one and list two.
+We should always start with the first node of list one.

+### Interative Solution
+n = # of nodes
+* Time Complexity: O(min(n + m))
+* Space Complexity: O(1)

 ## Video
 Watch the full tutorial video from freeCodeCamp on <a href="https://www.youtube.com/watch?v=Hj_rA0dhr2I&list=PLq40WqbjDuSwoiI-l1CyfPeW6nTwHTuAg&index=4">Youtube</a>